Kamaro-Engineering/MiniRobot/README.md

 # MiniRobot
 All construction files for a mini robot platform.

-This mini robot platform was developed entry project for the [KAMARO](https://kamaro-engineering.de/) student group.
+This mini robot platform was developed as an entry project for the [KAMARO](https://kamaro-engineering.de/) student group.

 I will provide pictures of the fully assembled robot soon.